magoo/risk-measurement/index.rst

 Simple Risk Measurement
 =======================

-:doc:`Simple Risk Measurement </index>` is a quantitative toolbox of simplified risk measurement methods.
+:doc:`Simple Risk Measurement </index>` is a collection of simplified and probabilistic risk assessment methods.

 .. warning::
   I am gathering feedback.
 Send any and all critique to magoo@r10n.com, or via slack.